 Whether at the newly established Musée d’Art Moderne et Contemporain or the historic Musée Rath, museum lovers will find no shortage of impressive permanent collections and interesting exhibitions.
 Plus, anyone will be well served to look beyond the frame.
 Geneva wraps around the massive alpine Lake Geneva, providing extraordinary views from nearly any street or landmark.
 Here, Sotheby's Museum Network takes a closer look at museums and the cultural scene in Switzerland's second-largest city.

 Patek Phillippe Museum

-The astutely named Musée Barbier-Mueller’s collection originates from the private holdings of Joseph Mueller, a German politician, and Jean Paul Barbier-Mueller.
-Focused exclusively on African, Oceanic, and antiquity artwork, the collection places particular emphasis on late 19th and early 20th century masterpieces that influenced Avant-Garde artists in Europe such as Picasso.
+The astutely named Musée Barbier-Mueller’s collection originates from the private holdings of Joseph Mueller, a German politician, and Jean Paul Barbier.
+Focused exclusively on African and Oceanic artwork, the collection places particular emphasis on late 19th and early 20th century masterpieces that influenced Avant-Garde artists in Europe such as Picasso.
 The presentation is captivating, with beautifully lit galleries and a focused, frequently changing exhibition of a small selection of the overall collection on view at any time, making it an easy stop on a walking tour of the historic district.

 As the oldest museum in Switzerland, the Musée Rath is a historical landmark in and of itself.
 Built in 1824, the museum was originally named Musée d’Art et d’Histoire, or Museum of Art and History, and is owned by the city of Geneva.
 Today, it hosts rotating, temporary exhibitions of Swiss and international art and archaeology.